Keturah is fine

-Musician Keturah is reportedly fine amid concerns on social media over her mental health after she made a worrisome social media post and then deleted her Facebook account.
+Musician Keturah is reportedly fine amid concerns on social media over her mental health after she made a worrisome Facebook post before she deactivated her account.

 Keturah’s this afternoon posted a chilling Facebook post saying “I was once alive.
 Thank you”.

-However, Social media user Gerald Chavez Kampanikiza said that the female artist is fine but she is going through some transition in relation to her music industry.
+However, social media user Gerald Chavez Kampanikiza said that the female artist is fine but she is going through some transition in relation to her music industry.

 Kampanikiza added that her fans should note that the musician is in the process of moving on after she changed her manager.